-Hello!
-Today’s post gave me the perfect excuse to break out all of the fun colors that don’t typically make it into my everyday decor and I have to say, these colors just make me happy!
-I’m planning on throwing a a little Cinco de Mayo party for a few friends and well, you know me, I’m a sucker for fun, festive, and easy entertaining ideas, so when I was asked to participate in Clinton Kelly’s Celebrate Cinco de Mayo Challenge of course this girl said “heck yes!”
+Today’s post gave me the perfect excuse to break out all of the fun colors that don’t typically make it into my everyday decor, and I have to say, these colors just make me happy!
+I’m planning on throwing a a little Cinco de Mayo party for a few friends and well, you know me, I’m a sucker for fun, festive, and easy entertaining ideas.

-I had this beautiful Mexican blanket that made for the perfect tablecloth and was the inspiration for the colors on these easy piñata inspired napkin rings that I created to add even more color to my Cinco de Mayo tablescape.
+This beautiful Mexican blanket made for the perfect tablecloth and inspired the colors on these easy fiesta napkin rings to add even more color to my Cinco de Mayo table scape.

 You got a sneak peek of this really fun and festive Cinco de Mayo tablescape last week when I shared the recipe for my ridiculously easy beer cocktail.
-I’m hoping you had a chance to test it out already and were convinced that it is the only drink you will need at your Cinco de Mayo shindig.
-(That and water of course.)
+I’m hoping you had a chance to test it out already and were convinced it’s the only drink you’ll need at your Cinco de Mayo shindig.
+(That and water of course!)

 Anyway, beyond the tablecloth and the napkin rings I kept everything else really simple and neutral.
 It ended up being one of my favorite tablescapes yet!

 Chances are you already have the supplies you will need to make these piñata napkin rings on hand.